End Users Terms and Conditions

 b.
 Restrictions.
 Customer may not (i) sell, resell, rent or lease the Service or use it in a service provider capacity; (ii) use the Service to store or transmit infringing, unsolicited marketing emails, libelous, or otherwise objectionable, unlawful or tortious material, or to store or transmit material in violation of third-party rights; (iii) interfere with or disrupt the integrity or performance of the Service; (iv) attempt to gain unauthorized access to the Service or their related systems or networks; (v) disassemble, decompile or reverse engineer the Service or Locally Run Software and Documentation, or any part thereof, or attempt to reconstruct or discover any source code, underlying ideas, algorithms, file formats or programming interfaces of the Service or Locally Run Software and Documentation by any means whatsoever; or (vi) access the Service or use the Locally Run Software and Documentation to build a competitive service or product, or copy any feature, function or graphic for competitive purposes.

 c.
 Locally Run Software and Documentation.
-As part of the Service, Acrolinx provides Customer with client, connection, and integration software running as desktop application or web application on Customer’s local computers allowing a user to process content with the Acrolinx Platform (Locally Run Software).
-Acrolinx further provides Customer with the Service documentation, sample data, marketing materials, training material, and other material provided through the Service or by Acrolinx (Documentation).
-Acrolinx grants Customer a non-exclusive, non-transferable license during the term of each order and subject to the terms of the order, to operate and copy Locally Run Software and Documentation including all generally available updates solely in connection with the Service.
+Acrolinx grants Customer a non-exclusive, non-transferable license during the term of each Order and subject to the terms of the Order, to operate and copy Locally Run Software and Documentation including all generally available updates solely in connection with the Service.

 7. LIABILITY LIMIT.

 a.
-Exclusion of indirect Damages.
-Neither party is liable for any indirect, special, incidental, or consequential damages arising out of or related to this agreement (including, without limitation, costs of delay; loss of data, records, or information; and lost profits, revenue, or anticipated cost savings), even if it knows of the possibility of such damage or loss.
+Exclusion of Indirect Damages.
+Neither party is liable for any indirect, special, incidental, or consequential damages arising out of or related to there Terms (including, without limitation, costs of delay; loss of data, records, or information; and lost profits, revenue, or anticipated cost savings), even if it knows of the possibility of such damage or loss.

 b.
 TOTAL LIMIT ON LIABILITY.
-Except for indemnity obligations, the total liability of a party arising out of or related to this agreement (whether in contract, tort or otherwise) does not exceed ttwice the aggregate amount paid or payable by Customer under the applicable order within the 12-month period preceding the event that gave rise to the liability.
+Except for indemnity obligations, and confidentiality obligations, the total liability of a party arising out of or related to these Terms (whether in contract, tort or otherwise) shall not exceed twice the aggregate amount paid or payable by Customer under the applicable Order within the twelve (12) month peiod preceding the event that gave rise to the liability.

 8. INDEMNITY.

 a.
-Defense of Third Claims.
-Acrolinx will defend or settle any third party claim against Customer to the extent that such claim alleges that Acrolinx technology used to provide the Service violates a copyright, patent, trademark, or other intellectual property right, if Customer, promptly notifies Acrolinx of the claim in writing, cooperates with Acrolinx in the defense, and allows Acrolinx to solely control the defense or settlement of the claim.
+Defense of Third-Party Claims.
+Acrolinx will defend and hold Customer harmless or settle any third-party claim against Customer to the extent that such claim alleges that Acrolinx technology used to provide the Service violates a copyright, patent, trademark, or other intellectual property right, if Customer, promptly notifies Acrolinx of the claim in writing, cooperates with Acrolinx in the defense, and allows Acrolinx to solely control the defense or settlement of the claim.
 Costs.
 Acrolinx will pay infringement claim defense costs incurred as part of its obligations above, and Acrolinx negotiated settlement amounts, and court awarded damages.
 Process.
 If such a claim appears likely, then Acrolinx may modify the Service, procure the necessary rights, or replace it with the functional equivalent at no additional cost to Customer.
 If Acrolinx determines that none of these are reasonably available, then Acrolinx may terminate the Service and refund to Customer any prepaid and unused fees.
 Exclusions.
-Acrolinx has no obligation for any claim arising from: Acrolinx’ compliance with Customer’s specifications; a combination of the Service with other technology or aspects where the infringement would not occur but for the combination; use of Customer Content; or technology or aspects not provided by Acrolinx.
-This section contains Customer’s exclusive remedies and Acrolinx’ sole liability for intellectual property infringement claims.
+Acrolinx has no obligation for any claim arising from: Acrolinx’s compliance with Customer’s specifications; a combination of the Service with other technology or aspects where the infringement would not occur but for the combination; use of Customer Content; or technology or aspects not provided by Acrolinx.
+This section contains Customer's exclusive remedies and Acrolinx's sole liability for intellectual property infringement claims.

 b.
 By Customer.
 If a third party claims against Acrolinx that any part of the Customer Content infringes or violates that party’s patent, copyright or other right, Customer will defend Acrolinx against that claim at Customer’s expense and pay all costs, damages, and attorney’s fees, that a court finally awards or that are included in a settlement approved by Customer, provided that Acrolinx: promptly notifies Customer in writing of the claim; and allows Customer to control, and cooperates with Customer in, the defense and any related settlement.